JoshuaChou2018/me/openings/phdmphil-student/index.md

  <br>

+The **admissions committee** has relatively strict requirements.
+Applicants for the MPhil/PhD program must meet at least one of the following criteria (otherwise, the chances of admission are relatively low):

+- Ranked in the top 30% of a **Project 985 university** or an equivalent institution.

+- Or, **first-author publication** in a top-tier journal or conference.

+- Or, **other prestigious awards** with significant recognition.

+- And, Meet the university's **minimum language requirement** (IELTS 6.5 / TOEFL 80), with the option to submit proof after applying.

 **My Preferred Qualifications:**

 - Degree in **Computer Science, Big Data, Artificial Intelligence, Bioinformatics, Statistics, Mathematics,** or a related field.
 Students from non-CS backgrounds are also welcome.